pandymic/photo-frame-sync/readme.md

 * Optimized images are saved in the photos folder with the same filename but with the ".webp" extension

 #### Sync
+* Assumes there is a PHP 8.1 binary at `/opt/remi/php81/root/bin/php` *[Temporary]*
 * The current photo is stored as a base 64 encoded Data URL in the *photo.json*
-* The *photo.json* file lives in the folder `/src/photo-frame/sync` relative to the project directory (i.e. `../photo-frame/sync` relative to this script)
+* The *photo.json* file lives in the folder `/dist/photo-frame/sync` relative to the project directory (i.e. `../photo-frame/sync` relative to this script)
 * In addition to storing the latest photo this file includes a list of all previously used photos to avoid duplicates
 * This can be sliced to *x* length to allow photos to be selected from the pool at random except for any of the last *x* files.
-* For best performance the folder `/src/photo-frame/sync` can be mounted as a tmpfs volume.
+* For best performance the folder `/dist/photo-frame/sync` can be mounted as a tmpfs volume.
 This keeps the data in memory and eliminates the need for constant disk reads and writes.
 Below is an example of the fstab entry

 <pre>
-none    <i>[path-to-project]</i>/src/photo-frame/sync    tmpfs    defaults,size=16m,uid=apache,gid=apache    0    0
+none    <i>[path-to-project]</i>/dist/photo-frame/sync    tmpfs    defaults,size=16m,uid=apache,gid=apache    0    0
 </pre>

 #### Service Unit (systemd)